What Is Organizational Development?

 Innovation is one of the main benefits of organizational development and is a key contributing factor to the improvement of products and services.
 One approach to change is employee development – a critical focal point is a reward for motivation and success.

 Successful engagement of employees leads to increased innovation and productivity.
 Through competitive analysis, consumer expectations, and market research, organizational development promotes change.

 Organizational development influences the bottom line in many different ways.
 As a result of increased productivity and innovation, profits and efficiency increase.
 Costs come down because the organization can better manage employee turnover and absenteeism.
 After the alignment of an entity’s objectives, it can focus entirely on development and product and service quality, leading to improvements in customer satisfaction.

 Organizational Development Process

 A conventional approach in the organizational development process is the action research model.
-The model is used by many organizations to guide the OD process.
+This model is used by many organizations to guide the OD process.
 It entails what its name describes – research and action.

 Components of the Action Research Model

 The action research model comprises six key components:

 The organization development process begins by recognizing problems.
 The method of diagnosis usually takes the form of data gathering, assessment of cause, as well as an initial investigation to ascertain options.